loopbackio/loopback-next/docs/site/LB3-vs-LB4-request-response-cycle.md

 }
 ```

-Similarly, various other repository methods in LoopBack 4 can be overriden to
+Similarly, various other repository methods in LoopBack 4 can be overridden to
 access the model data in the context of their operation.

 {% include tip.html content="